Lohithl98/CodSoft-levle1-task2-landingpage/README.md

 ![Order Section](https://github.com/user-attachments/assets/732630ba-2b2e-4db2-84f3-2b732449e7f6)

+## Contributing

+If you have suggestions for improvements or find any bugs, please open an issue or submit a pull request.
+Contributions are welcome!

+## Contact

-If you have any questions or feedback, feel free to open an issue or reach out via the contact form on the landing page.
-Enjoy building your Ice Cream Shop landing page!
+If you have any questions or want to get in touch, feel free to contact me at lohithlohith6677@gmail.com.

+---

+Thank you for visiting my portfolio website repository!